Komet/MediaElch/docs/adr/project-structure.md

                 but separated because of its size. model         Qt models for all data/ structures.
-Used by UI. network       Download and network managers, status codes, etc. qml           _Old_, to be removed.
-In the past, only contained files that used Qml/QtQuick. renamer       Sources for renaming files on disk. scrapers      Scrapers for meta data, images and more. settings      Structures for settings, also includes import/exporter
+Used by UI. network       Download and network managers, status codes, etc. renamer       Sources for renaming files on disk. scrapers      Scrapers for meta data, images and more. settings      Structures for settings, also includes import/exporter